i

 What it's made of

 The classic American butcher block.
-Dense hard maple is NSF-certified for commercial food prep - its tight closed grain resists bacterial penetration, and unlike a plastic board it doesn't shed microplastics when you cut on it.
+Dense hard maple is NSF-certified for commercial food prep, and its tight closed grain resists bacterial penetration.
 Available as edge-grain (harder on knives, cheaper) or end-grain (gentler, self-healing, pricier).

 Pros